aanderse/LdapRecord.com/source/docs/models.md

 $deleted = User::destroy(new Collection(['cn=John Doe,dc=acme,dc=org', 'cn=Jane Doe,dc=acme,dc=org']));
 ```

-> {note} You may also pass in `true` into the second parameter to recursively delete
+> You may also pass in `true` into the second parameter to recursively delete
 > leaf entries if a record is located by the distinguished name you have given.

 #### Recursive Deleting